store-craft/storecraft/packages/driver-mongodb-node/db-strategy.md

 ## images
 images are immutable, can only be created or deleted.
 They are not normalized in places used.

-everything->images

-1. delete image
-  1. try to supply as best as possible
+**products/collections/discounts/posts/shipping/storefronts**.{media} --> `image.url`

+`image DELETE`
+- for each `products/collections/discounts/posts/shipping/storefronts`, that has image url in it's `media` array, simply remove it.

-## customers
+## customers --> auth_user
-customer->auth_user

-1. on delete
+they are related through `customer.auth_id` field

+`customer DELETE:`
-  1. delete the auth user
+- delete the auth user references by `customer.auth_id`

+`auth_user DELETE:`
+- do nothing